An amazing action packed 2018 for Spoons.

 None of us had any previous experience of writing web content and it was hard work.
 The site was written by parents for parents, with input from healthcare professionals.
-The aim of the website was to provide support for parents who are experiencing the loneliness and trauma of neonatal care.
-Regardless of where they are in the world.
-To share inspirational stories and neonatal journeys of other families.
-To act as an information resource for anybody experiencing neonatal care.
+The aim of the website was to provide support for parents who are experiencing the loneliness and trauma of neonatal care, regardless of where they are in the world; to share inspirational stories and neonatal journeys of other families; and to act as an information resource for anybody experiencing neonatal care.
 The website has been a fantastic project for us and we have only had positive feedback.
-It is very much a work in project and we have some exciting plans for the website.
+It is very much a work in progress and we have some exciting plans for the website in the future.

 Happy New Year!